FredericG-BE/OpenHasp-HA-pyscript/README.md

     - When an object is pushed: call a service, toggle a HA switch entity or call a Python function.
     - Link objects to HA entities so that the latter control text and/or color of the object.
 - **Generate jsonl** and send to display when it comes online.
 - **Style definition** controlling colors, borders, fonts and so on for all objects.
-A style controls the whole projects but can however be overwritten per object if needed.
+A style controls the whole project but can however be overwritten per object if needed.
 - Support for **MQTT Watchdog**.
-In cases where a screen is not useful when not connected in HA and displaying stale data needs to be avoided, I created some custom code that resets the screen when no mqtt heartbeat messages are received for a few minutes.
+For cases where a screen is not useful when disconnected from HA (and is displaying stale data), I created some custom code that resets the screen when no mqtt heartbeat messages are received for a few minutes.
 - External **Motion detector** can switch idle off.

 # Features and enhancements in the pipeline